B-AROL-O/FREISA/code/oak-d-lite-module/README.md

 Requirements:

-* Have docker installed on the host device (Raspberry Pi)
+- Have docker installed on the host device (Raspberry Pi)
-* Place the models in subfolders of the [models folder](./models/), e.g., ./folders/leaves/leaves_detection.json
+- Place the models in subfolders of the ["models" folder](./models/), e.g., ./folders/leaves/leaves_detection.json
-  * If needed, fix the paths in the [main script](./vision_webserver.py)
+  - If needed, fix the paths in the [main script](./vision_webserver.py)
-* Connect the OAK-D lite camera to the host device using a USB 3 cable
+- Connect the OAK-D lite camera to the host device using a USB 3 cable

 ## Running the web server